PubNubDevelopers/GettingStarted-Flutter-SDK-Tutorial/README.md

 1. Enable the Stream Controller feature for your keyset.

-1. Enable the Persistence feature for your keyset
+1. Enable the Message Persistence feature for your keyset

-1. Enable the Objects feature for your keyset.  **Also enable 'user metadata events'**, which will allow the app to know when users change their 'friendly name'.
+1. Enable the App Context feature for your keyset.  **Also enable 'user metadata events'**, which will allow the app to know when users change their 'friendly name'.

 1. Copy the Publish and Subscribe keys and paste them into your app as specified in the next step.